 Once at our launch site, we cannot see or hear people at the secure entry gate.
 Another reason for being on time is that all flyers and spectators need to attend the MANDATORY safety briefing before the start of the launch.

 At what time are you done?
 When can I leave?

-We have the location until 16:00.
-We fly until people are done, normally mid-afternoon.
+We have the location from 10 AM until 4 PM during summer hours and 12 Noon until 4 PM during winter hours.
 You are free to leave at any time.
-There is a button inside the perimeter to open the gate to leave.
+There is a button inside the secure perimeter to open the gate to leave.
+Always wait until the gate control gives you the green light before leaving.
 Please respect the speed limit on the base.